By Zen Lynch

 Middle Kingdom: 12th Dynasty (c.
 2055 – 1786 B.C.)

-After Mentuhotep IV was assassinated, the throne passed to his vizier King Amenemhet .
+After Mentuhotep IV was assassinated, the throne passed to his vizier King Amenemhet.
 A new capital was established in Ittowy, south of Memphis.
 During this time Egypt flourished once again.
-This kingdom pursued aggressive foreign policy, colonizing Nubia for its rich supply of gold, ebony, ivory, and other resources, and repelling the Bedouins who has infiltrated Egypt previously.
-They built diplomatic and trade relations with Syria, Palestine and other countries.
+This kingdom pursued an aggressive foreign policy, colonizing Nubia for its rich supply of gold, ebony, ivory, and other resources, and repelling the Bedouins who had infiltrated Egypt previously.
+They built diplomatic and trade relations with Syria, Palestine, and other countries.
 They returned to pyramid building in the tradition of the Old Kingdom.
 The Middle Kingdom reached its peak in 1842 – 1797 B.C. and its decline began under Amenemhet IV.
-His sister and regent, Queen Sobekneferu, was the first confirmed female ruler of Egypt continued this decline till the end of the 12th dynasty.
+His sister and regent, Queen Sobekneferu, was the first confirmed female ruler of Egypt and continued this decline till the end of the 12th dynasty.

 Second Intermediate Period (c.
 1786 – 1567 B.C.)